sujato/drafts/cullavagga/dpcv-project.md

 Now consider our digital texts.
 Who were they typed by?
 Who authorized them?
 Who sponsored them?
 What was the process by which the work was done?
 In most cases, we know none of these things.
 The texts are produced, vaguely ascribed to an institution, and published in a digital form with little or nothing to tell us how they were made.
 We have better information about a 13th century manuscript than we do about most of our digital texts.

 As a result of poor digital management strategies, it is unfortunately common for years of work to be lost.
 The Pali text used on SuttaCentral, for example, was rescued from a project by the Dhamma Society of Bangkok.
 Sadly, the parent organization fell apart and their online presence disappeared.
 The text, to which they had devoted years of proofing and preparing, vanished.
 It was only by sheer luck that we located a source that had been copied by a monk.
 In another case, years of work annotating and preparing a digital version of a Pali dictionary in a German University was permanently lost, as the IT manager resigned and left without sharing the passwords.
+Prof Lewis Lancaster's article "Digital Input of Buddhist Texts" contains several more such sad stories of work gone to waste.

 We can do better.
 What, we should ask, is the gold standard for creating and maintaining digital projects?
 In my view, the answer is this: it is what programmers use for their own projects.
 What we are producing is, in fact, just code.
 At its core it is binary data, no different from what programmers produce.